TheThingSystem/steward/nodewiki/steward/Steward.md

 * _discovery_: all UPnP-based actors subscribe to this mailbox to receive notifications.

-* _readings_: any indicator/cosm actors subscribe to this mailbox to receive sensor readings.
+* _readings_: any indicator actors subscribe to this mailbox to receive sensor readings.

-* _status_: any indicator/status actors subscribe to this mailbox to receive aggregate state information from the steward.
+* _status_: any indicator actors subscribe to this mailbox to receive aggregate state information from the steward.

 As with any pubsub service,
 these mailboxes are used when it is "inconvenient" for a publisher to enumerate the list of interested subscribers.